cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/requirments/capacity_and_planning.md

 +++
-title = "Capacity and Planning" description = "The Cloudify Compact Cluster deployment capacity and planning are based on the server and the following recommendations." weight = 10 alwaysopen = false
+title = "Capacity and Planning" description = "The Compact Cluster deployment capacity and planning are based on the server and the following recommendations." weight = 10 alwaysopen = false
 +++